MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-packagedependency.md

 ---
-description: Declares a dependency on another package that is marked as a framework package.
+description: Declares a dependency on another package that is marked as a framework package (Windows 8.1).
 Search.Product: eADQiWindows 10XVcnh
 title: PackageDependency (Windows 8.1 extensions schema) ms.assetid: 7f0800a1-f1dd-48c2-aba0-3701dd27d383